Sorry, you need to enable JavaScript to visit this website.

 Education, training and skills recognition

-National Association of Youth Work Practitioners - NAPOR organises training for youth workers and awards their accreditation.
+National Association of Youth Workers - NAPOR organises training for youth workers and awards their accreditation.
 The process is guided by a handbook for accreditation (NAPOR 2009) and the Council for Ethical Questions.

-As described in 10.4 Quality and innovation in youth work/ Quality assurance, NAPOR has developed a curriculum for the education of youth workers based on quality standards developed for qualifications in youth work on two levels:
+As described in 10.4 Quality and innovation in youth work/ Quality assurance, NAPOR has developed a professional standards for qualifications in youth work on three levels:

 • Youth Leader;

-The curriculum includes training for both levels of occupation, as well as a defined mechanism for the validation of previously acquired competencies in youth work.
+In addition to professional standards, NAPOR also worked on development of education curricula.
+Developed curricula includes training for both Youth Leader and Youth Worker, as well as a defined mechanism for the validation of previously acquired competencies in youth work.
 For practitioners who conduct youth work, who continuously work on their training in the field, but do not have a comprehensive formal or non-formal education in youth work, it is possible to show and prove the competencies they have gained through experience and various trainings before the commission, based on which they receive a certificate for one of the two levels of occupation in youth work.
+Curriculum for the third level – Specialist for Youth Work and Policy has still not been developed since it requires a formal university degree.

 The implementation of the curriculum for the education of youth workers can be coordinated by NAPOR, whereby for the implementation of each individual module, member organizations that have the most experience and capacity to implement them is being licensed.
 On the other side, the coordination of the training programmes can be implemented by NAPOR member organizations that have sufficient capacity and experience to conduct the entire training.
 In both cases, NAPOR issues certificates to all participants who by the end of the training meet the set of competencies required for the level of occupation for which they are being trained.
 The NAPOR certificate is recognized by member organizations, as well as by the Ministry of Tourism and Youth.